George Raft: Links to criminal figures

 When James Cagney became president of the Screen Actors Guild in 1942 for a two-year term, he took a role in the guild's fight against the Mafia, which had taken an active interest in the movie industry.
 Cagney's wife Billie once received a phone call telling her that Cagney was dead.
 Cagney alleged that, having failed to scare him, the mob sent a hitman to kill him by dropping a heavy light on his head.
-On hearing about the rumor of the hit, George Raft allegedly made a call to have the hit canceled.
+On hearing about the rumor of the hit, George Raft allegedly made a call to have the hit cancelled.

 Raft was interviewed by FBI agents in 1938 and 1953.
 The 1938 interview was about his knowledge of Louis Buchalter and Jacob Shapiro.

-Raft was investigated for tax evasion in 1942.
+Raft was investigated for alleged tax evasion in 1942.

 In 1944, he gave evidence when Bugsy Siegel was on trial for bookmaking.

 In 1946, Raft was sued by an attorney in Australia for assault.

 In 1957, Mickey Cohen said that he wanted Raft to play him in any film about his life because "the others would portray me as a vicious gangster, but George would not."

 In 1967, Raft was denied entry into the UK, where he had been installed as casino director at the Colony Club, because of his alleged underworld associations.

 Personal life

 Raft married Grace Mulrooney (1902–1970) in 1923, long before his stardom.
 The pair separated soon thereafter, but the devoutly Catholic Mulrooney refused to grant a divorce, and Raft officially remained married to her and continued to support her until her death in 1970.
-A romantic figure in Hollywood, Raft had love affairs with Betty Grable, Marlene Dietrich, Tallulah Bankhead, Carole Lombard and Mae West.
+A romantic figure in Hollywood, Raft had love affairs with Hilda Ferguson, Betty Grable, Marlene Dietrich, Tallulah Bankhead, Carole Lombard and Mae West.
 He stated publicly that he wanted to marry Norma Shearer, with whom he had a long romance, but his wife's refusal to allow a divorce eventually caused Shearer to end the affair.Wallace, Stone.
 George Raft: The Man Who Would Be Bogart; ISBN 1593932049.